AlexStocks/redis-tool-set/readme.md

 * [django-redisboard](https://github.com/ionelmc/django-redisboard) - Redis monitoring and inspection tool in django admin.its features: Sever statistics in the admin changelist; Key summary in the inspect view; Value introspection with pagination for lists and sorted sets. star: 174(until: 2016/04/15).
 * [RedisReact](https://github.com/ServiceStackApps/RedisReact) - Redis React is a simple user-friendly UI for browsing data in Redis servers which takes advantages of the complex type conventions built in the ServiceStack.Redis Client to provide a rich, human-friendly UI for navigating related datasets, enabling a fast and fluid browsing experience for your Redis servers.
 Its related project is [ServiceStack.Redis](https://github.com/ServiceStack/ServiceStack.Redis). star: 81.
 * [redis-ctl](https://github.com/HunanTV/redis-ctl) - Redis Instance Controlling and Distribution Service. star: 53.
+* [Redsmin](https://www.redsmin.com) - a developer oriented online administration and monitoring service for Redis and Redis cluster.
+Redsmin is trusted by more than 10K developers world-wide and manage thousands of Redis servers in real-time.
+* [RedisManager](https://github.com/giuseppesalvo/RedisManager) - Simple Mac Application to manage Redis Server. star: 6(until 2016/04/19).

 ---
 ## Redis Based Lock&Cache